RohanGautam/beanSafetyApp/README.md

 * make sure streams are getting updated with the data they are listening to changes for
 * Can actually have more than 1 emulator running, with each acting as a seperate user.
 * `flutter clean` when you have no clue on why your app won't build.
+* Make sure returned value from firebase cloud function,eg, in `index.ts`, is JSON-serialisable.

 # TODO: remove api key from `android/app/src/main/AndroidManifest.xml`

 # Login process
 ![img](doc_images/loginprocess.png)

 # References
 * [Hot reload on multiple devices](https://stackoverflow.com/a/58355638)